 Unique to the Watauga Arts Academy is a daily interdisciplinary component where students will engage in creative activities with participants from other disciplines.
 In addition, students have the opportunity to attend various performances presented by Watauga faculty, guests, and fellow students, as well as participate in recreational activities and other camp events.

-The music program is available for woodwind, brass, percussion, orchestral string, guitar, piano, and voice.
+The music program is available for woodwind, brass, percussion, orchestral string, guitar, and piano.
 Students who are accepted into the Watauga Arts Academy Music Program will participate in a placement audition on the first day of the program.
-This audition will assign students into specific ensembles and seating placement within those ensembles.
+This audition is an evaluative tool used to properly place students into appropriate groups and classes.